FlawlessNa/Legends/README.md

   - The mainprocess has an additional task that sentinels a specific keyboard input to set/clear the flag
   - That same multiprocessing.Event flag can be used for discord requests to pause/resume
   - Convert _disable_decision_makers (and _enable) into staticmethods that can be used from mainProcess as well

+- [ ] Movement mechanics (new system):
+  - Find objects and potentially tiles on the screen that can be used as reference points for movement
+  - Can either use ORB feature matching or template matching to find them
+  - Can use optical flow to track movement of these objects
+  - Use known on-screen location of objects, combined with known VR coordinates, and known on-screen location of character, to determine VR coordinates of character
+  - Refactor pathing/movements/actions to use VR coordinates instead of minimap coordinates
+  - Note: This might require to properly code all physics standard kinetic equations as well
+- [ ] Code the movement calibration toolkit to help improvement transitions from path into movements into actions

 ### Other
 - [ ] Kill switches that either: